ariadne-cps/ariadne/README.md

 #### Ubuntu

-In order to install the Aptitude package, first you need to import the ppa repository to the ppa list:
+In order to install the apt package, first you need to import the ppa repository to the ppa list:

 ```
 sudo add-apt-repository ppa:ariadne-cps/ariadne